NataTimos/NataTimos/README.md

 - ⚡ Fun fact: ...
 -->

- Turning time into code  ~~using google and such a mother~~  s pomoschyu gugla i kakot-to materi 😄
+ Turning time into code  ~~using google and such a mother~~  s pomoschyu gugla i kakoy-to materi 😄

 ## About me